gueneumann/example-warc-java/README-GN.md

 - and than extracts title and text using test.gn.TextExtractorDemo called via test.gn.MyProcessWarcRecord

-- it creats a boilerpipe HMTLDocument and extracts title and text using getTitle() and getText()
+- it creates a boilerpipe HMTLDocument and extracts title and text using getTitle() and getText()